1ch0r/1ch0r/README.md

 I'm a software engineer, security researcher, and developer.
 My tech background is originally in ethical hacking and has shifted towards software engineering/development as I progress in my journey.
 I've worked on several projects ranging from comprehensive software designed to hack RF systems such as RKE systems and ADS-B transponders in planes within the same suite to normal website and application development for small businesses.
-I'm a public speaker too, having spoken at Commonwealth University and my research development 3 separate times.
+I'm a public speaker too, having spoken at Commonwealth University on my research development 3 separate times.
 Personally I am currently using Gentoo Linux as my main workspace.
 I'm an advocate for free software and individual privacy rights.

 ## 🛠️ Tech Stack
 - Languages: C/C++/C#, Python, Java, Rust,Typescript, HTML, CSS, PHP, Javascript, BASH, Arduino